andresarmento/modbus-arduino/README.md

 ```
 const int SWITCH_ISTS = 100;
 ```
-Sets the Modbus register to represent the interrupor.
+Sets the Modbus register to represent the switch.
 This value is the offset (0-based) to be placed in its supervisory or testing software.
 Note that if your software uses offsets 1-based the set value there should be 101, for this example.

 ```